iobroker-community-adapters/ioBroker.device-watcher/README.md

 ## Device-Watcher adapter for ioBroker

-This is a watchdog for devices.
+This is a watchdog for devices/services and adapter/instances.
 The adapter looks for the different information about the datapoints and create JSON & HTML lists of them:

+**Devices/Services:**
 -   devices with battery,
 -   devices with low battery,
 -   devices with link quality,
 -   updates for devices,
 -   devices offline and
 -   all devices

+**Adapter/Instances:**
+-   all instances
+-   deactivated instances
+-   instances with error
+-   available adapter updates

 It's also counting them in the same categories.
 You can use the lists and states for Grafana, Jarvis etc for example.